 According to Oregon State University, “Circling roots are common problems in growing containers.
 Plants have difficulty getting nutrients, shortening plant’s life span.”
 Roots that are circling inside a growing container are more susceptible to the negative effects of excess heat, drought and disease.
 When plant roots in the Metro-Grower™ are exposed to the Permanent Airspace, “Circling roots are ‘burned’ off or pruned by the air, causing the plant to constantly produce new and highly branched roots,” according to Washington State University.
 This stimulates further growth of much wanted secondary roots that branch out within the growing medium.

-Garden With The Pro’s Using Our Living Soil Mix
+Garden Like a Pro Using Our Living Soil Mix

 Ready To Grow In 3 Easy Steps